-Saudi Imaging And Printing Market Set To Quadruple By 2030

-Canon unveils its first partner program in KSA to meet the growing demand for imaging and printing solutions among businesses and end users In Q2 2023, Saudi Arabia witnessed a 2.6% increase in SMEs, reaching a total of 1.23 million Channel Partner Program equips distributors, resellers, and systems integrators to better serve both companies and consumers Canon aims to reward top-performing partners, strengthening its foothold in the Kingdom.
+Saudi imaging and printing market set to quadruple by 2030

-Riyadh, Saudi Arabia: Driven by growing consumer demand and a surge in businesses setting up base or relocating to Saudi Arabia in line with Vision 2030, the Saudi imaging market is set to quadruple in size by 2030, according to recent reports, historical sales data, prevailing market trends and local expert insights from Canon Middle East & Turkey.
+(MENAFN- keelcomms) Riyadh, Saudi Arabia - September 21, 2023: Driven by growing consumer demand and a surge in businesses setting up base or relocating to Saudi Arabia in line with Vision 2030, the Saudi imaging market is set to quadruple in size by 2030, according to recent reports, historical sales data, prevailing market trends and local expert insights from Canon Middle East & Turkey.

 During a partner event held on September 20th in Riyadh, Canon unveiled its inaugural Channel Partner Program (CPP) in response to the soaring demand for imaging and printing solutions across the Kingdom, especially for laser and inkjet printers among startups and SMEs.
 The event was attended by 80 key partners and attendees from across the country.